RobTillaart/CHT8305/README.md

 - **float getTemperature()** returns last temperature read.
 Will return the same value until **read()** is called again.

+### Conversion delay

+- **void setConversionDelay(uint8_t cd = 14)** default is 14 milliseconds (datasheet).
+7 ms failed.
+8 ms worked, so values below 8 are mapped to 8 in the library.
+Expect 10 ms is pretty save.
+Use at own risk.
+It might be that lower resolutions allow shorter delays.
+This is not tested yet.
+- **uint8_t getConversionDelay()** returns set value.

 ### Offset

 Adding offsets works well in normal range but might introduce